xbolmax/Footwear-E-commerce-site/README.md

 ## Description

-_{Smart Tech makes it easier to purchase any kind of phones and electronic appliances ranging from games and so much more through its easy navigation interface.}_
+Loyal-kay makes it easier to purchase any kind of footwear and other leather product on the website for easy access ranging from lower prices to mid-range priceand so much more through its easy navigation interface.

 ## Setup/Installation Requirements

-* _This is a great place
+* This is a great place
-* _to list set up instruction_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_
+* push the project to the a host site called Github
+* Using the index.html the first page of the web application

+The web application is easy to use, it has been contected to host site that enable the project to reun on the server.
+The application does not have any other code to depend on ?
+We recommend to click on the link provided to enable you to visit the web application

 ## Known Bugs

-* _Apps overload_
-* _click on restart by holding down your power button at the top left corner_
+* The web application has some non-functioning buttons

 ## License

-_{when encountered with an issue,do well to contact us on gmail  at smarttech@gmail.com to speak with our standby customer care.}_
+when encountered with an issue,do well to contact us on gmail  at daramolaolawaleaelxander@gmail.com to speak with our standby customer care.

 ## Contact Information

-_{07089153430,08128187973.}
+Name: DARAMOLA OLAWALE ALEXANDER
+Email Address: daramolaolawalealexander@gmail.com
+09056920023, 09067713551.